HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## HpeServerDevice.v2_0_0.HpeServerDevice
 ```@odata.type: "#HpeServerDevice.v2_0_0.HpeServerDevice"```

+The HpeServerDevice resource describes the properties of FRU devices.

 This resource type was added in iLO 5 1.20

 HpeServerDevice represents physical server devices including part information.
 This is especially useful for system inventory.